-Island Life presents over 60 photographs from Martin Parr’s collection to provide a picture of life in post-war Britain.
+Island Life presents work from over 60 photographers in Martin Parr’s collection to provide a picture of life in post-war Britain and Ireland.

 Widely known for his documentary photography, Martin Parr is also an avid collector, curator and promoter of photography.